samwell-ho/openpgp-ca/doc/src/keys-import.md

 ### Export Alice's public key (including the signature by the CA)

 When we imported Alice's public key, OpenPGP CA automatically signed the key.
-Now, we need to export her key including that certification and publish it $SOMEWHERE, so that her key is integrated intot he WoT:
+Now, we might want to export her key including that certification and publish it somewhere, so that her key can be integrated into the WoT:

 `$ openpgp-ca -d example.oca user export --email alice@example.org`